 How long does it take & is it best to pre-arrange a tour/guide or can it be easily arranged when you get to Katmandu?
 Thanks for your help, anything appreciated :)

 EBC will take around 15-17 days for most people as long as the weather is good and your fitness is ok.
 I personally believe booking in advance is better as they will tell you what you need to take with you, but of course if your plans are fluid then you will be able to find a guide when you get to Kathmandu.
-I recommend 'Ace the Himalaya' they were very professional. over 6 years ago
+I recommend 'Ace the Himalaya' they were very professional. about 7 years ago

 That time of about 15-17 days sounds about right.
 I also always book in advance as there are a few dodgy trekking companies in Thamel who will try to grab you (and maybe scam you), plus you can get everything organised for you through a pre-booked company, including the Lukla flight.

 I have used "Everest Trekking" twice and they are excellent.
-They are an Australian company based in Melbourne, and really look after their guides as well. over 6 years ago
+They are an Australian company based in Melbourne, and really look after their guides as well. about 7 years ago

 you can check and select any one of those itineraries....